underhillanna/PhotosynQ-Documentation/help/_projects_Adding_Project_Questions.md

-### What is a project question?
+### What is a Project Question?
-These questions are answered before every measurement and are important for improving the analysis and documentation of every contribution.
+In Projects you can define Questions which have to be answered before each measurement.
+These Questions can be used to input additional non sensor data (e.g. plant height) or to filter and categorize your measurements when you explore your Project data.
+Project Questions are important for improving the analysis and documentation of every contribution.
 Example questions could include:
 - What is the variety?
 - What is the treatment?
 - What is the replicate?